c0d1007/RandomProxy/README.md

 # RandomProxy

-From the Internet to capture a large number of proxy IP, and then through the agent cascade to achieve random forwarding traffic.
+Capture a large number of proxy IP From the Internet, and then through the agent cascade to achieve random forwarding traffic.
 Compatible with most support HTTP / HTTPS proxy procedures, such as Sqlmap, Burpsuite, FireFox, you can also run on Linux, Windows, MacOS.
 ```
 Usage: python random_proxy.py [-H 127.0.0.1] [-p 8888] [-c 0] [-a http://127.0.0.1:8000] [-t 0] [-p 2]